• Skip to primary navigation

 After identifying the specific plant equipment or areas of the facility where thermal analysis is beneficial, create a separate PM and job plan for the thermal analysis.

 In the thermal analysis job plan, identify which devices and methods you use for thermal measurements.
-If there are site-specific issues, such as locating the camera or best angle of use, annotate those in the job plan details.
+If there are site-specific issues, such as locating the camera or the best angle of use, annotate those in the job plan details.

-The thermal analysis PM and job plan should identify any allowed adjustments to the job plan, and PM frequency required.
+The thermal analysis PM and job plan should identify any allowed adjustments to the job plan and PM frequency required.

 Recordkeeping is an integral part of the PM program and must include the details required for that process at a minimum.
 To optimize the benefits of thermal analysis, you should extend recordkeeping to include details specific to the thermal inspection process since comparison to past inspections is essential and valuable.